Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 Here are some things to consider:

-Will participants need access to WIFI?
+Will participants need access to WI-FI?
 Make sure that any requirements for access are dealt with ahead of time (e.g., by providing guest account details).
 Check if the venue has enough power outlets.
 Make sure to check with the venue owner in advance for availability of technical support.
 If you are planning on recording the event make sure you have the correct equipment, and that attendees are aware (and have consented) to being recorded.
 Think about how you are going to license any outcomes: will you apply a CC license to pictures, videos, and training materials?
 Are the authors ok with that?

 #### Shortly before event